 Claudia grew up in Eagan and attended the University of Missouri, Columbia, studying political science and peace studies.
 After college she traveled abroad and held positions in a wide range of fields, from non-profit international education to baking French pastries and even mortgage banking.
 After the wonderful birth of her first child at the Minnesota Birth Center, Claudia developed a passion for the freedom of choice in birth place options available in Minnesota – empowering women to make informed health care decisions throughout their pregnancy.
 She was thrilled to start with the Birth Center in March 2015.
 Claudia lives in St. Paul with her husband Aaron and daughters Frieda and Sibley.
 She enjoys cooking, knitting, birding, and generally being outdoors in her free time.

 Karen hails from rural central Minnesota and worked as a high school science teacher before realizing her love for birth and babies.
-She became a Certified Birth Doula in November 2013 and a Certified Lactation Educator Counselor in January 2015, and is currently completing her certification as a Creighton Model Natural Family Planning Practitioner.
+She became a Certified Birth Doula in 2013, a Certified Lactation Educator Counselor in 2015, and a Certified Postpartum Doula and Creighton Model Natural Family Planning Practitioner in 2017.
 She credits her own mom, a breastfeeding and natural birth advocate, for her eventual journey into birth and fertility work.

 Karen first came to Minnesota Birth Center as a Doula Intern, and now works on the Administrative Team.
 She is thrilled to promote a Midwifery Model of Care for women who visit MBC.
 In her spare time Karen enjoys singing, playing bluegrass music, working on craft projects, and getting outdoors in all of Minnesota’s diverse seasons.